User Guide - PatientBook

 - View appointment of the patient at the specified

-. - The index refers to the index number shown in the displayed patient list
+INDEX. - The index refers to the index number shown in the displayed patient list

 - The index must be a positive integer 1, 2, 3, …